DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/commonAxisSettings/label/template.md

 ---
 ---
 ##### shortDescription
-Specifies a custom template for the axis label.
+Specifies a custom template for axis labels.

 ##### param(data): any
 The label's data object.